Dr. Vanessa Brcic (Chair)

 Sarah Kesselring (Secretary)

 Sarah has been working in health research since graduating from the UBC Master of Public Health program in 2012.
-She has experience in program evaluation and policy development and is a former volunteer with the Basics for Health Program.
-Sarah currently works as a Research Coordinator at the BC Centre for Excellence in HIV/AIDS.
+She has experience in project coordination and policy development and is a former volunteer with the Basics for Health Program.
+Sarah currently works as a Project Coordinator at Population Data BC.